NVIDIA/NeMo-Guardrails/docs/getting_started/hello-world.md

 # Hello World Example

-NeMo Guardrails is a toolkit that helps you easily add programmable rails to your LLM-based dialogue systems.
-In this example, we will walk you through the basics of using NeMo Guardrails and show you how to add rails to your dialogue system in just a few lines.
+NeMo Guardrails is a toolkit that helps you easily add programmable rails to your LLM-based conversational systems.
+In this example, you will learn the basics of using NeMo Guardrails and how to add guardrails to your system.

-Before we get started, there are a few key concepts that we need to understand.
+Before we get started, there are a few key concepts that you need to understand.
+In the following

-- **Rails** - A programmable way of controlling the output of an LLM.
+- **Guardrails** (or simply **Rails**): Programmable ways of controlling the output of an LLM.

+- **Bot**: The ensemble of an LLM and a Guardrails configuration.

-- **Colang**: A simple modeling language for specifying guardrails.
-Colang is designed to be easy to read, write and extend to your own applications with natural language.
-Colang makes it simple to define and control the behavior of your dialogue agent especially in situations where deterministic behavior is required i.e. you want to enforce certain policies or prevent certain behaviors.
+- **Colang**: A modeling language for specifying guardrails.
+Colang makes it easy to define and control the behavior of your LLM-based conversational system, especially in situations where deterministic behavior is required, i.e., you want to enforce specific policies or prevent certain behaviors.

-- **Canonical Forms** - Helps standardize natural language sentences into "shorthand" that are easier to work with.
-They act like reference variables for defining the intent of a group of sentences, making it easier for LLMs to understand and process them as part of a conversation.
-We can think of it like conditioning LLMs with a set of pre-defined intent templates that they can easily recognize and respond to.
+- **Canonical Forms**: Shorthand descriptions for user and bot messages that are easier to work with.
+They define the intent of a group of sentences, making it easier for LLMs to understand and process them as part of a conversation.

     ```
     define user express greeting